 First, find a local dentist who can see you and offer immediate dental care.
 You don’t want to spend your entire vacation in pain, so it’s best to get in to see someone who can minimize discomfort and fix your particular issue.
 Second, make sure to call us and alert us to the situation.
 This will allow us to discuss what kind of treatment you received and determine if you will need additional care when you return.

-Absolutely not.
 No matter the type of injury, forgoing treatment will only end in additional time and money spent attempting to save your oral health from further deterioration and damage.
 The sooner you seek treatment, the better off you and your smile will be.
 If you do not have dental insurance, we will be happy to assist in identifying additional payment methods that can be used to cover your out of pocket expenses.